Global side effects

 That means we still haven't done a proper "Hello, world"!

-Any function that directly directly has a global side effect must be marked with the global spec.
+Any function like print that directly has a global side effect must be marked with the global spec.

 Even observing global state, such as reading a file, is considered a global side effect.